R-4D

-The R-4D is a small hypergolic rocket engine, originally designed by Marquardt Corporation for use as a reaction control system thruster on vehicles of the Apollo crewed Moon landing program.
+The R-4D is a small hypergolic rocket engine, originally designed by the Marquardt Corporation for use as a reaction control system thruster on vehicles of the Apollo lunar landing program.
 Aerojet Rocketdyne manufactures and markets modern versions of the R-4D.

 History

 Developed as an attitude control thruster for the Apollo Command/Service Module and Lunar Module in the 1960s, each unit for the modules employed four quadruple clusters (pods).
 It was first flown on AS-201 in February 1966.
 Approximately 800 were produced during the Apollo program.

 Post-Apollo, modernized versions of the R-4D have been used in a variety of spacecraft, including the U.S. Navy's Leasat, Insat 1, Intelsat 6, Italsat, and BulgariaSat-1.
 It has also been used on Japan's H-II Transfer Vehicle and the European Automated Transfer Vehicle, both of which delivered cargo to the International Space Station.
 It is also used on the Orion spacecraft.